 BL: Did you explore other avenues before becoming an artist?

-BL: When was the defining moment, when you realised that you are truly an artist?
+BL: What was the defining moment when you realised that you are truly an artist?

 M: You know it’s funny because you may have the content and the performances but at times you can still be unsure.
-You get to ask yourself, ‘should I continue with this?
+You get to ask yourself, ‘Should I continue with this?
 Is it going to work?’
-Then you meet people like Spoek Mathambo and Tshepang (BLK JKS), and seeing how they are interested in the work kind of makes you realise that you are doing something.
-Also to come to Jo’burg, after France, and to see how people are so open to the music and the art made me decide to stick with this.
+Then you meet people like Spoek Mathambo and Tshepang Ramoba (from BLK JKS) and seeing how they are interested in this work kind of makes you realise that you are doing something.
+Also to come to Jo’burg, after France, and seeing how people are so open to the music and the art made me decide to stick with this.